slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 <node_1_internal_ip> cluster1.slateci.net
 <node_2_internal_ip> cluster2.slateci.net
 ```
-Note that the internal IP of each node can be found from each node's respective web portal.
+The internal IP of each node can be found from each node's respective web portal.
 These IPs will be assigned from the `192.168.1.0/24` subnet that we created earlier.